Employee Handbook, Vancouver Based Employees

 Time Records

 In accordance with applicable laws, all NYIT employees must accurately report time worked and/or leave time taken.
-Non-exempt employees submit weekly time sheets on which they record their hours worked, and exempt employees submit semi- monthly time sheets on which they record only their time off from work.
-Falsification of time records is a breach of institutional policy and is grounds for disciplinary action up to and including suspension or termination of employment.
+Non-exempt employees are required to submit weekly time sheets on which they record their hours worked including absences and exempt employees are required to submit absences on a timely basis.
+All employees and their respective managers are required to maintain and review time and absence records.
+Falsification or failure to submit time and absence records is a breach of institutional policy and is grounds for disciplinary action up to and including suspension or termination of employment.

 Back to Top